Professional Indemnity Australia Weekly Risk and Insurance News

 Read Full Transcript:

-Hello and welcome to Professional Indemnity Australia Weekly Risk and Insurance News, Im Paige Estritori, and its Saturday 18 October 2025.
+Hello and welcome to Professional Indemnity Australia Weekly Risk and Insurance News, Im Paige Estritori, its Sunday 2 November 2025.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.